Porgramming-Hero-web-course/batch-4-assignment-1-Niloy11111/blog-1.md

 ```

 <br/>

-#### so here in the type alias gender and degree is flexible of different values because of using union types.we can give female or male both are acceptable and othere than these two no value is accetabl ein gender.
+#### So here in the type alias, gender and degree are flexible with different values because of using union types.
+We can give either female or male, both are acceptable, and other than these two, no value is acceptable in gender.

-### Intersection use to apply multiple types into one,meaning a variable must have all the properties that was involved in the types.Intersection use by this ( & ) this symbol.It ensure flexible to use if we have two type declared and in one variable we want to have both two type properties included explicity then we can use it.
+### Intersection is used to apply multiple types into one, meaning a variable must have all the properties that are involved in the types.
+Intersection uses this ( & ) symbol.
+It ensures flexibility to use if we have two types declared and in one variable, we want to have both types' properties included explicitly.
+Then we can use it.

 <br/>

-#### some example
+### Some example

 ```typescript
 type Vehicle = {